 - Wide range of investment options, including stocks, bonds, and other securities

-- Low fees and charges compared to other platforms.
+- Low fees compared to other platforms.

 - Ability to create a pension pot or general investment account